Guardian

 ForgeFrame fusion.
 JSON-RPC stdio client bridges Guardian to ForgeFrame’s MCP memory server.
 Sessions sync bidirectionally.
 Data migration pipeline handles the transition from Guardian’s internal SQLite to ForgeFrame’s shared memory layer.

 Post-session pipeline.
 Fires on conversation end.
 Extracts decisions, tasks, and code artifacts.
 Generates typed notes.
 Indexes into FTS5 for search.
 Links entities into a knowledge graph.
-Runs awareness-trap detection.
+Runs unresolved-pattern detection.

 Limitations